FAQ

 What do you get out of being a vector?

-Apart from the experiences that you get by being a part of planning a studystart, with the rustrip, the introday, cakemeetings etc. you'll also get a huge social network.
+Apart from the experiences that you get by being a part of planning a study start, with the introday/s, the Welcome day, cakemeetings etc. you'll also get a huge social network.
 You get to know people from all of DTU, and some of these relationships may last the rest of your life.

-How is it to be on a rustrip?
+How is it to be on a the introday/s?

-It is at times very challenging, but also an awesome feeling to be on a rustrip.
-You'll have planned the trip with your co-vectors for a long time, so to finally get your russes on the trip is such a great sensation.
-Before you go on the rustrip, you and your co-vectors will have created a great bond, and that feeling will be contagious to the russes.
+It is at times very challenging, but also an awesome feeling to be a part of the introday/s.
+You'll have planned the day/s with your co-vectors for a long time, so to finally get your russes on the day/s is such a great sensation.
+Before you go on the intoday/s, you and your co-vectors will have created a great bond, and that feeling will be contagious to the russes.

 Can you go on summer vacation?